 NOTICE: The signature to this assignment must correspond with the name of the registered owner as it appears on the face of the within Certificate in every particular, without alteration or enlargement or any change whatever.

-EXHIBIT
+EXHIBIT E F

 FORM OF SERIES SUPPLEMENT

-From: . as Beneficial Owner and [name
+From: CIBC Inc Enron Corp. as Beneficial Owner and [name of applicable Asset LLC] (AAsset LLC@)]

-To: Wilmington Trust Company in its capacity as Owner Trustee of Trust
+To: Wilmington Trust Company in its capacity as Owner Trustee of Hawaii II 125-0 Tahiti Trust

-Re: Trust Series [name]
+Re: Hawaii II 125-0 Tahiti Trust, Series [name]

+Date: [date]

-Reference is made to that certain Trust Agreement of Trust dated November , 2000 made between Wilmington Trust Company as Owner Trustee and the holders of Certificates thereunder (the ATrust Agreement@).
+Reference is made to that certain Second Amended and Restated Trust Agreement of Hawaii II 125-0 Tahiti Trust dated as of November 15 17, 2000 made between Wilmington Trust Company as Owner Trustee and the holders of Certificates thereunder (the ATrust Agreement@).
 Capitalized terms used and not otherwise defined herein shall have the meanings given to such terms pursuant to the Trust Agreement.

-as the Beneficial Owner and hereby directs you to identify or cause to be identified on the books and records of the Trust a Series, to be designated ASeries [name],@ to identify and allocate or cause to be identified and allocated, to such Series [name] on the books and records of the Trust (i) all Trust Property conveyed to the Trust pursuant to the dated as of the date hereof, executed by the Sponsor the Trust ; (ii) all payments made to the Trust under (iii) the proceeds of the issuance of the [name] Series Certificate (collectively, the A[name] Series Property@).
-In connection herewith, you shall, pursuant to the Trust Agreement, hold such [name] Series Property as Owner Trustee for the benefit of the Series Certificate Holder, as provided under the Trust Agreement.
+CIBC Inc. Enron Corp., as the Beneficial Owner, and Asset LLC[name] hereby directs you to identify or cause to be identified on the books and records of the Trust a Series, to be designated ASeries [name],@ to identify and allocate or cause to be identified and allocated, to such Series [name] on the books and records of the Trust: (i) all Trust Property conveyed to the Trust pursuant to the Transfer and Auction Agreement[Conveyance document] dated as of the date hereof, executed by the Sponsor, and the Trust and the Transferor; (ii) all payments made to the Trust under the Amended and Restated Limited Liability Company Agreement dated the date hereof of Asset LLC executed by the Sponsor and the Trust and or with respect to the [Conveyance document]; (iii) the proceeds of the issuance of the [name] Series Certificate; and (iv) all other Trust Property from time to time received by the Trust as proceeds of any of the items described in clauses (i) through (iii) (collectively, the A[name] Series Property@).
+In connection herewith, you shall, pursuant to the Trust Agreement, hold such [name] Series Property as Owner Trustee for the benefit of the Lenders and the Series Certificate Holder, as provided under the Trust Agreement.

 Other Details for Series [name]